Cosmo-Tech/adt-twincache-connector/README.md

 ## Tasks :

+- [X]  Handle password for default connection on secured twin cache
-- [ ]  Handle username/password for secured twin cache connection
+- [ ]  Handle username/password for any secured twin cache connection